 - Understanding and decoding discomfort in Service location

 These workshops in the past were conducted by faculty from Lingnan University, Oberlin College, Rutgers University, Lehigh University and Carnegie Mellon University.

-The two-week training is followed by two-week immersion in the problem/challenge setting and working with the community to develop sustainable business models.
+The two-week Campus Programme is followed by two-week field work in the problem/challenge setting and working with the community to develop sustainable business models.